 Passwords - Some distros don't seem to be too compatible with their users.
 We found that passwords leave people sometimes puzzled.
 Generally all passwords for Trend Sigma images are set to password.
-There are some idiosyncrasies:
+But, depending on the specific Linux distro there are some idiosyncrasies:

 Ubuntu and derivatives have an admin password for the standard user that may not be equivalent to the password for root.
 For Trend Sigma appliances they are both set to password.

 - Fedora and some others don't allow root to log into a full graphical session by default.
 But the root password is set to password and works for console operations like su and sudo.

 Crashes - If you see after starting an image text that includes the dreaded "kernel panic" phrase, there is a compatibility problem.
 In this specific case only powering off helps, because the guest has crashed.

 If an upgrade to the newest VMware software is possible, consider that first.
 Note: VMware Player for 32 bit host OSes is only available up to version 6.x.

 - Otherwise trial and error may help with reconfiguring your existing setup.